 Other Turkish friends will bite into the sigara and look unsure.
 “Hmmm, have you put onion in this?”

-So our sigara böreği has the Lor cheese (many people know it as börek peynir in Turkey so you might see it labelled as that in Turkish supermarkets), it has the chopped parsley, it has the beaten egg mixture.
+So our sigara böreği has the Lor cheese (many people know it as börek peynir in Turkey so you might see it labelled as that in Turkish supermarkets).
+It has the chopped parsley.
+And it has the beaten egg mixture.

 For The Börek Cases – The Yufka: